UCL-CCS/TIES_MD/docs/_sources/parallelization.rst.txt

     done

 Notice now the additional loop over ``$i``.
 So these run line are creating 65 different instances of ``NAMD`` each running 1 replica and one alchemical window.
-Anecdotally using the ``+replicas` results in less crashes and we have tested up to ``+replicas 135`` on `ARCHER 2 <https://www.archer2.ac.uk/>`_ with no crashes.
+Anecdotally using the ``+replicas`` results in less crashes and we have tested up to ``+replicas 135`` on `ARCHER 2 <https://www.archer2.ac.uk/>`_ with no crashes.
 In the two above examples the parallelism over alchemical windows is achieved in the loop over lambda.
-As configured there is no way to undo this parallelism and run multiple alchemical windows in one ``NAMD`` instance.

-Using ``NAMD3`` parallelization can be achieved like so (:ref:`NAMD 3`). ``NAMD`` in general has extensive options to provision hardware and achieve parallelism what have outlined here is not exhaustive and we would suggest consulting the `documentation <https://www.ks.uiuc.edu/Research/namd/2.14/ug/>`_ for more a more comprehensive information.
+Using ``NAMD3`` parallelization can be achieved like so (:ref:`NAMD 3`). ``NAMD`` in general has extensive options to provision hardware and achieve parallelism, what have outlined here is not exhaustive and we would suggest consulting the `documentation <https://www.ks.uiuc.edu/Research/namd/2.14/ug/>`_ for more a more comprehensive information.